San Diego State Aztecs football: San Jose State

 The rivalry between the two Cal State schools dates back to 1935.
 The matchup is named after the historic 600-mile Camino Real that connects the 21 Spanish missions in California, stretching from San Diego Bay in the south to San Francisco Bay in the north.
-The San Diego State Aztecs and San Jose State Spartans have played each other 46 times as of the 2022 season.
+The San Diego State Aztecs and San Jose State Spartans have played each other 47 times as of the 2023 season.
 A common storyline in sports, is that of the San Francisco Bay Area vs. Southern California rivalry, such as the Giants and the Dodgers in the MLB, and the Sharks and Kings in the NHL.
 This SJSU and SDSU rivalry benefits from that sort of bragging rights perspective that both teams undoubtedly look to hold onto each year.

 The Spartans currently have the longest win streak in the series with 11 consecutive wins from 1938 to 1952.

-As of 2022, San Diego State leads the series 24–20–2.
+As of 2023, San Diego State leads the series 24–21–2.

 In 2014, there were conversations between the two programs about creating a trophy using an old mission bell or a replica of an old Spanish mission bell to be awarded to the winner of the rivalry game, but no trophy ever materialized.

 BYU

-Although it is seen as a lopsided rivalry by the BYU fan base, with no future games scheduled as of 2022, the two schools have played each other 38 times with BYU leading the series 28-9-1; SDSU has never won consecutive meetings.
+Although it is seen as a lopsided rivalry according to the BYU fan base, with no future games scheduled as of 2022, the two schools have played each other 38 times with BYU leading the series 28-9-1; SDSU has never won consecutive meetings.
 BYU’s 24-21 win in Provo in 2010 came to be known as “replay-gate.”
 BYU defeated SDSU 23-6 in the 2012 Poinsettia Bowl, and was the first scheduled meeting since BYU left the Mountain West in 2011 and went independent in football.
 Aztecs fans have long considered BYU their biggest — most hated — rival.
 It is not reciprocated, with the Cougars having a big in-state rivalry with Utah and medium-sized rivalry with Utah State.

-Former head coach Rocky Long said:“You know, anybody that’s over 60, we understand, but anybody under 30 has no idea how heated those rivalries were because BYU was one of the top teams in the country for years and years and years.”
+Former head coach Rocky Long said: “You know, anybody that’s over 60, we understand, but anybody under 30 has no idea how heated those rivalries were because BYU was one of the top teams in the country for years and years and years.”